learning-zone/sql-basics/README.md

 ## Q. What are indexes in a Database?

-An index is a database structure that you can use to improve the performance of database activity.
-A database table can have one or more indexes associated with it.
-An index is defined by a field expression that you specify when you create the index.
-Typically, the field expression is a single field name, like EMP_ID.

-An index is used to speed up the performance of queries by reducing the number of database pages that have to be visited:
+Indexing is a way to optimize the performance of a database by minimizing the number of disk accesses required when a query is processed.
+It is a data structure technique which is used to quickly locate and access the data in a database.

+Indexes are created using a few database columns

+* The first column is the **Search key** that contains a copy of the primary key or candidate key of the table.
+These values are stored in sorted order so that the corresponding data can be accessed quickly.

+* The second column is the **Data Reference** or **Pointer** which contains a set of pointers holding the address of the disk block where that particular key value can be found.

 |Sl.No|Query                               | Description                                       |
 |-----|------------------------------------|---------------------------------------------------|